kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 ## Metrics

-If we want to monitor the performance of our microservices, we can add KumuluzEE Metrics extension:
+If we want to monitor the performance of our microservices, we can add the KumuluzEE Metrics extension:

 ```xml
 <dependency>